-One Direction’s Unlikely Fraternity: Harry Styles, Zayn Malik, Liam Payne, Louis And Niall [Opinion]
+One Direction’s Unlikely Fraternity: Harry Styles, Zayn Malik, Liam Payne, Louis, And Niall [Opinion]

-One Direction’s Harry Styles, Zayn Malik, Liam Payne, Louis Tomlinson and Niall Horan unlike most bands went from rank strangers to brothers overnight via Simon Cowell’s TV magic.
+One Direction’s Harry Styles, Zayn Malik, Liam Payne, Louis Tomlinson, and Niall Horan unlike most bands went from rank strangers to brothers overnight via Simon Cowell’s TV magic.
 It worked because, at their age, that sort of bonding came naturally.
 It was not that different than if the boys had gone to college and joined a fraternity, well except for the paparazzi, and the money.

 Harry Styles, Zayn Malik, Liam Payne, Niall Horan, and Louis Tomlinson had almost nothing in common.
 They didn’t like the same kinds of music.
 They didn’t come from the same kinds of households, and they all had vastly different interests.

-One Direction’s Harry Styles was friendly, outgoing and charismatic.
-Zayn Malik was artistic, wildly creative and highly introspective.
+One Direction’s Harry Styles was friendly, outgoing, and charismatic.
+Zayn Malik was artistic, wildly creative, and highly introspective.
 Niall Horan was athletic, energetic, and folksy.
 Liam Payne presented himself as responsible and compassionate, while Louis Tomlinson was sweet, unassuming and genuine.
 But, there was a lot more to each of them than was readily apparent.

 One Direction fans fret that there won’t ever be a One Direction reunion.
-Is One Direction over.
+Is One Direction over?
 Will Harry Styles, Louis Tomlinson, Liam Payne, and Niall Horan come together again?
 What about Zayn Malik?

 Are Harry Styles’ and Zayn Malik’s solo careers going to break up the One Direction fraternity?
-Aren’t Louis Tomlinson, Liam Payne and Niall Horan, their brothers and members of that magical One Direction fraternity for life?
+Aren’t Louis Tomlinson, Liam Payne, and Niall Horan, their brothers and members of that magical One Direction fraternity for life?

-Can One Direction’s Liam Payne, Louis Tomlinson and Niall Horan equal or exceed the excitement surrounding the amazing accomplishments of their brothers Harry Styles and Zayn Malik?
+Can One Direction’s Liam Payne, Louis Tomlinson, and Niall Horan equal or exceed the excitement surrounding the amazing accomplishments of their brothers Harry Styles and Zayn Malik?
 Just how great are Harry Styles’ and Zayn Malik’s solo accomplishments?

 Niall Horan and Louis Tomlinson’s solo singles were also exemplary.
 Liam Payne’s Solo album is set to come out soon, so fans await that music, as well as albums from Niall Horan and Louis Tomlinson.
 Could Liam Payne, Louis Tomlinson or Niall Horan top Harry Styles solo success?

 The One Direction brotherhood was never what the fans were told, not that there was some dark secret.
-Zayn Malik, Harry Styles, Louis Tomlinson, Liam Payne and Niall Horan were just a lot more complex as human beings than the stereotyped characters presented in the media.
+Zayn Malik, Harry Styles, Louis Tomlinson, Liam Payne, and Niall Horan were just a lot more complex as human beings than the stereotyped characters presented in the media.

 Zayn Malik could have been the main heartthrob, just based on looks, notes Complex, had he not been so shy.